5 Tips from UNICEF for helping kids with online learning

 You must find out the best ways to stay in touch with your children’s teacher or school and be eager for helping kids with online learning.
 This will help you stay informed, ask questions, and get more guidance on how to stay educated in the extended holidays.

 Get in touch or form a parent group through email or WhatsApp as these can be a good way to support each other.
-These groups provide with information about the school.
-Also, other information released by the education department, government, or even by the school authorities.
+These groups provide information about the school.
+Also, other information is released by the education department, government, or even by the school authorities.

 UNICEF is trying their best to gather education, protection, and rights for children all around the world and we should help them in their initiative.